SamOBrienOlinger/drf-spoodle-space/README.md

   - [Heroku:](https://heroku.com/)

  ### [Testing](#testing)
-- Create, Read, Update and Delete functionality across this API was tested manually to ensure that the database was being updated as expected when creating, reading, updating or deleting data in concert with Users' interactions on the frontend React app. for further details of testing the frontend which are relevant to backend functionality, Please see the **[frontend repository README.md file](https://github.com/SamOBrienOlinger/spoodle-space-pp5/blob/main/README.md)**
+- Create, Read, Update and Delete functionality across this API was tested manually.
+This ensured that the database and handling data worked as expected when Users are creating, reading, updating or deleting data on the frontend React app.
+For further details of testing carried out on the frontend relevant to verifying the backend functionality, please visit the **[frontend repository README.md file](https://github.com/SamOBrienOlinger/spoodle-space-pp5/blob/main/README.md)**

 - Code Institute's CI Python Linter was used to validate all Python code.
 Every app passed without errors, except for E501 'line too long' warnings.
 For example:

 ![Python validator](Media/README.md-images/README.md-ci-linter.jpg)

 - Manual testing was used throughout each stage of development to ensure that the acceptance criteria set out in each of the thirteen User Stories was achieved.
-These can be found in the Github Pages Project [here](https://github.com/users/SamOBrienOlinger/projects/3).
+These User Stories can be found [here](https://github.com/users/SamOBrienOlinger/projects/3).

   The tests conducted for verifying the backend functionality of all apps passed.
   The following test cases provide a representative sample demonstrating the achievement of all criteria for each User Story.